NeonGeckoCom/neon-phal-plugin-reset/README.md

 Plugin to handle factory reset requests.
 Note that this plugin will install system services and modify system config as part of its installation.
 Installation may fail if not completed as `root`.

+## Reset Service
+This plugin will install and enable `neon-reset.service` from